Is that a shark? Is that a jet plane? Is that a dragon?

 Or marvel in amazement at Dany’s dragons from Game of Thrones?

-Wait till you face the land shark dragon: Garchomp!
+Wait till you face the land shark jet dragon ruling the meta: Garchomp!